JordanMajd/MissionControl/Docs/Modding.md

 1. Locate your `Game Root` folder.
 To do this open Steam and navigate to Library -> Mars First Logistics Demo -> Right Click -> Properties -> Game Files -> Browse
 1. Follow these instructions to [install Bepinex Il2CPP](https://docs.bepinex.dev/master/articles/user_guide/installation/unity_il2cpp.html):
   - Extract the contents of the download into the `Game Root` folder
-  - Run the game once by clicking on the game's exe to generate the bepinex files
+  - From the `Game Root` folder, run the game once by clicking on `Mars First Logistics.exe` to generate the bepinex files
   - After the game runs you may close it
-1. You are now ready to install any mods you want
+1. You are now ready to install any mods you want :)

 ## Installing Mods